cypha-io/Code-With-Chamba/README.md

 ### Creating A Pull Request

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b cypha-io/code-with-chamba`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some CodeWithChaba'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin cypha-io/code-with-chamba`)
 5. Open a Pull Request

 ## License